wesbos/dad-jokes/readme.md

 **Q**: Did you here about the witch who was off by two when casting a hex?

-**A**: She failed to make the target DEAD and made them DEAF instead!
+**A**: They failed to make the target DEAD and made them DEAF instead!

 ---